-Data storage and processing for statistical analysis were performed using Microsoft Excel 2013 (Microsoft, USA).
+Data storage and processing for statistical analysis were performed using Microsoft Excel 2013 (Microsoft, U.S.).
 Continuous variables were presented as mean and standard deviation (SD) if they had normal distribution, or median and interquartile range (IQR) if they did not.
-Comparisons between groups were made using a Student's t-test for normally distributed variables or Mann Whitney test for non-normally distributed ones and using $chi^2$ -test or Fisher exact test for categorical variables.
-The data were analyzed using STATISTICA version 10 (StatSoft, Inc. Tulsa, OK).
-Statistical significance was set to p<0,05 for all tests.
+Comparisons between groups were made using a Student's t-test for normally distributed variables or Mann-Whitney test for non-normally distributed ones, and using Chi-squared test or Fisher exact test for categorical variables.
+The data were analyzed using STATISTICA version 10 (StatSoft, Inc. Tulsa, OK, U.S.).
+Statistical significance was set to p<0.05 for all tests.

-Bacteriuria is defined as the presence of bacteria in the urine[15].
-Febrile urinary tract infection (UTI) was defined as bacteriuria with fever[8].
-SSI was defined following criteria for superficial SSI, deep incisional SSI, and organ/space SSI set by the National Health Safety Network, Center For Disease Control and Prevention, Surgical Site infection event[16].
-The clinical stage of the tumor is defined by the 2015 NCCN guidelines[17].
-Assessment of the clinical stage of invasive bladder cancer was based on routine examinations that included: general urological examination, cystoscopy, partial resection of the primary tumor with pathohistological diagnosis, intravenous urography, pelvic and abdominal CT, and chest X-ray.
+Bacteriuria was defined as the presence of bacteria in the urine.
+15 Febrile UTI was defined as bacteriuria with fever.
+8 SSI was defined following criteria for superficial SSI, deep incisional SSI, and organ/space SSI set by the National Health Safety Network, Center For Disease Control and Prevention, Surgical Site infection event.
+16 The clinical stage of the tumor was defined by the 2015 National Comprehensive Cancer Network guidelines.
+17 Assessment of the clinical stage of invasive bladder cancer was based on routine examinations, which included: general urological examination, cystoscopy, partial resection of the primary tumor with pathohistological diagnosis, intravenous urography, pelvic and abdominal computed tomography (CT), and chest X-ray.

 MRO was defined as follows: carbapenem-resistant Enterobacterales (CRE), methicillin-resistant Staphylococcus aureus (MRSA), vancomycin-resistant Enterococcus species (VRE).
-Clostridioides difficile (CD) associated diarrhea was defined as the detection of CD toxins production in the diarrheal stool[18].
-Bloodstream infection (BSI) was defined as bacteremia with fever (>38°C) or hypothermia (<36°C), tachypnea (respiratory rate>20), tachycardia (heart rate>90), and inflammatory response (elevated CRP and L)[19].
-Hospital-acquired pneumonia (HAP) was defined as pneumonia that occurs 48 hours or more after hospital admission if not presented at the time of admission[20].
+Clostridioides difficile (CD)-associated diarrhea was defined as the detection of CD toxins production in the diarrheal stool.18

+BSI was defined as bacteremia with fever (>38°C) or hypothermia (<36°C), tachypnea (respiratory rate >20), tachycardia (heart rate >90), and inflammatory response (elevated CRP and L.19 HAP was defined as pneumonia that occurs 48 hours or more after hospital admission if not presented at the time of admission.20